Caddo Lake (film)

-Caddo Lake is a 2024 American science fiction drama thriller film written and directed by Celine Held and Logan George and produced by M. Night Shyamalan.
+Caddo Lake is a 2024 American thriller film written and directed by Celine Held and Logan George and produced by M. Night Shyamalan.
 It stars Dylan O'Brien, Eliza Scanlen, Diana Hopper, Caroline Falk, Sam Hennings, Eric Lange, and Lauren Ambrose.

 The film was released on Max on October 10, 2024.

 Plot

 Ellie, her mother Celeste, her stepfather Daniel, and her stepsister Anna live on Caddo Lake on the Louisiana-Texas border.
 Anna vanishes one night while near the lake.
 The family and community begin searching for her, with no results.
 Ellie goes searching for Anna on a portion of the lake where the water has receded to a dry lakebed.
-When returning to land and going back to her mother's home, she discovers she is now 3 days in the past, when Anna has only just disappeared.
+When returning to land and going back to her mother's home, she discovers she is now three days in the past, when Anna has only just disappeared.
 In a panic, she returns to the lake and quickly finds Anna, but then realizes she has traveled one month into the past to a previous incident where Anna had run off.
 Ellie goes back to the lake again in the hope of finding Anna a second time.

-Meanwhile, Paris is attempting to find out what caused his mother to have a seizure and drive off a bridge.
+Meanwhile, a man named Paris is attempting to find out what caused his mother to have a seizure and drive off a bridge.
 He works as a dredger.
 One day, he sees footprints on a receded part of the lake.
 Following them, he crosses an invisible barrier and temporarily loses his hearing.
 Returning to his boat, he finds a necklace stuck in the motor.
 It is the necklace his mother owned.
-Paris's former girlfriend, a young Celeste, returns, and they rekindle their relationship but she doubts his story about there being a mystery of the lake.
+Paris' former girlfriend, a young Celeste, returns, and they rekindle their relationship, but she doubts his story about there being a mystery of the lake.